fossildev/ghost-operator/README.md

 In this example, the Ghost App is available at http://127.0.0.1:2368 and Ghost Admin at http://127.0.0.1:2368/ghost

+## Contributions

+We hope you'll get involved!
+Read our [Contributors' Guide](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) for details